Sign up to our newsletter

 Harmonizing Workflow Automation and CLM: A Synergistic Approach

-And yes, you can have both.
-Workflow automation and CLM are not alternatives, but complimentary.
-It is often the case that legal departments start with a workflow automation platform to better organize their request intake and gain efficiencies through low-hanging self-service contracting.
 Once their contracting program matures and there is a need for robust contracting rules and a strong advantage of leveraging contract data, organizations will evolve to adding on a CLM.
 At this point, their workflow automation tool will continue to handle the simple, low and non-negotiated contracts and integrate with their CLM for more complex, highly-negotiated contracting work and to store all contracts regardless of complexity, in the CLM repository.

-But what if my CLM does workflow automation?
-Whilst there are some use-cases that overlap between the two categories depending on the specific provider, there is a clear advantage in allowing each type of technology to play to its own strengths.
-In the same way that workflow automation tools can be configured to provide ‘CLM functionality’ such as document repository and obligations management, CLM may be able to provide some ‘workflow automation functionality’.
+In the same way that workflow automation tools can be configured to provide ‘CLM functionality’ such as document repository and obligations management, CLM may be able to provide some contract workflow automation functionality.
 But it doesn’t mean that you should use it in that way.
 Below are some drawbacks of using CLM for workflow automation use-cases:

-- Long and expensive implementation – CLMs require a very high amount of time and effort in readiness work which is monolithic in nature.
+CLMs require a very high amount of time and effort in readiness work which is monolithic in nature.
 Implementation of workflow automation tools are modularized and bite-sized, allowing value to be realized rapidly and incrementally with significantly less readiness work, which eventually makes up the base for more complex CLM implementations as you get there.

-- Poorer end-user experience – CLM systems are not optimized for workflow automation which results in more noise on the user interface, requiring more end-user training and risk of confusion.
+CLM systems are not optimized for workflow automation which results in more noise on the user interface, requiring more end-user training and risk of confusion.
 On the contrary, workflow automation tools present end-users with a very specific and defined journey that is guided by design and does not require external users to create an account and learn a new system.

-- Less flexibility in customization – workflow automation in CLMs are heavily confined to the system design of the CLM whereas workflow automation tools allow you to flexibility define the user journey and experience.
+Workflow automation in CLMs are heavily confined to the system design of the CLM whereas workflow automation tools allow you to flexibility define the user journey and experience.

-- Potentially more expensive license fee – CLMs often charge per user which means that any user required to interact with the workflows will require a license.
+CLMs often charge per user which means that any user required to interact with the workflows will require a license.
 This is in contrast with workflow automation tools which typically have unlimited users and price based on number of workflows.

-- Unable to address non-contracting workflows – whilst CLMs may be able to provide some self-service contracting, they will not allow you to scale into non-contracting work and intake, leading to an inefficient stall in your tech stack architecture.
+Whilst CLMs may be able to provide some self-service contracting, they will not allow you to scale into non-contracting work and intake, leading to an inefficient stall in your tech stack architecture.

 In summary, don’t blindly dive into sourcing and implementing a CLM.
 Instead, consider what problems you are attempting to solve, the contracting maturity of your legal department, and the resources you have available for implementation.
-You may very well be ready for a CLM.
-But for many of you, it’s probably a workflow automation tool that you should look at first.

 Frequently Asked Questions